Generative Networks for Precision Enthusiasts: Precision generator

 Our network is implemented using \textsc{PyTorch}~\cite{pytorch} with the \textsc{Adam} optimizer~\cite{adam}, and a one-cycle learning-rate scheduler~\cite{one-cycle-lr}.
 The affine coupling blocks of the standard conditional INN setup~\cite{cinn,Bellagente:2020piv} are replaced by cubic spline coupling blocks~\cite{durkan2019cubic}, which are more efficient in learning complex phase space patterns precisely and reliably.
 The coupling block splits the target space into bins of variable width based on trainable support points, which are connected with a cubic function.
 They are combined with random but fixed rotations to ensure interaction between all input variables.
 The parameter ranges of input, output and intermediate spaces are limited to $[-10,10]$ on both sides of the coupling blocks, numbers outside this range are mapped onto themselves.
 The individual coupling blocks split their input vector in two halves $(u_i, v_i)$ and transforms $v_i$ as

 The $c_i$ are the conditional inputs of the network.
 The function $\chi$ is a fully connected sub-network with $2 n_\text{bins} + 2$ outputs, where $n_\text{bins}$ is the number of spline bins.
 They encode the horizontal and vertical positions of the spline knots and its slope at the boundaries.
-The loss function for a cINN can most easily be defined in terms of the ratio of the reference density $P_\text{ref}(x)$ and the learned density $P(x)$,
+The loss function for a cINN can most easily be defined in terms of the ratio of the intractable reference density $P_\text{data}(x;c)$ and the learned or model density $P(x;c)$ in terms of the phase space position $x$ and the condition $c$.
+We can ignore the normalization $\log P_\text{data}(x;c)$, because it does not affect the network training,

-for a batch of $B$ inputs $x_i$ and conditions $c_i$.
-The denominator in the logarithm just shifts the loss function such that its minimum is at zero.
-In the continuum limit this turns into